Abbreviations used in CCTV and Network industry.

 HD-CVI:

-HD-CVI stands for High-Definition Composite Video Interface, This technology allow Analog camera to transmit high-quality video signal over coaxial cable.
+HD-CVI stands for High-Definition Composite Video Interface, This technology allows Analog cameras to transmit high-quality video signals over coaxial cables.

 Before this technology, CCTV cameras just transmitted 960*480 pixel resolution over coax.